surviv-underclock/docs/README.md

 A weapon cannot be fired until its `effective switch delay` has elapsed after the last switch.
 This is different from the old system, which considers the time of the *last shot* instead of the *last switch*.

 In other words,
 > A **free switch** is any weapon switch at least 1000ms after the last **free switch** (or the first switch).
-It allows the player to shoot the new gun after 250ms, unless the `deploy group`s of the old and new weapon are the same and the old weapon could shoot because of an active timer.
+It allows the player to shoot the new gun after 250ms, unless the `deploy group`s of the old and new weapon are the same and the old weapon could not shoot because of an active timer.
 If a switch is not a **free switch** (or the `deploy group`s match), then the original `switch delay` is applied.

 Melee and grenades always have zero `effective switch delay`.
 All other weapons have at least 250ms `switch delay`, so they either benefit from the `free switch` or are unaffected if their `switch delay` is already 250ms.